The Fiio μBTR aka uBTR was purchased by yours truly for about 29€ without any kind of discounts on the Fiio Aliexpress official store.

 The buttons use and feel are OK for such a small unit, I wouldn’t use them all the time because I’m not sure if they would handle the stress.

-The back clip should be handled with care, looking at the way it’s assemble, sooner or later the pivot metal bar will brake the plastic on the clip or base.
+The back clip should be handled with care, looking at the way it’s assembled, sooner or later the pivot metal bar will break the plastic on the clip or base.

 I think Fiio couldn’t do much about it, mostly because the rest of the body is also made of plastic.